Daily activity is one of the greatest joys (and health benefits) of owning a furry friend.

 Dog activity trackers attach to or are built into a dog collar and are lightweight enough that your pup won’t notice.

-Just like fitness monitors designed for people, these canine accessories can tell the difference between the types of movements your dog makes, whether sleeping, scratching, or running.
+Like fitness monitors designed for people, these canine accessories can detect your dog’s movements, whether it is sleeping, scratching, or running.

-Plus, many of the devices on the market feature GPS tracking to monitor your dog’s location.
+Plus, many of the devices on the market feature GPS location tracking to monitor your dog’s location.

 Is a dog activity monitor worth the purchase?